dsibilly/yewdar/backgrounds.md

 ### Laurentia

 A newly established nation east of the Grendian Mountains and north of the jungles of Hol Khozet, Laurentia is an industrial juggernaut.
-Home to Apex City, the capital and largest city on the continent, Laurentia boasts most of the world's airship yards and is a chief exporter of arcanathyst to other nations.
+Home to Apex City, its capital and the largest city on the continent, Laurentia boasts most of the world's airship yards and is a chief exporter of arcanathyst to other nations.
 Outside of Apex, the rolling plains extend for hundreds of miles in all directions.
 Despite decent fertility, settlements on the plains are few; Kulturian interests focused on developing Apex City's material wealth instead of populating the countryside with settlers.
 The new Laurentian government, a technocratic oligarchy, has recently encouraged immigration to settle their outlying regions with an eye on increasing domestic tax revenue, agricultural production, and the pool of potential military conscripts.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |